This report addresses three fundamental decisions that face a prospective purchaser:

 - the purchaser and vendor must intend that the purchaser should be capable of carrying on the business.

-Sales consisting wholly or partly of land are also be zero-rated by the vendor where both the vendor and the purchaser are registered for GST at the time of settlement and the purchaser intends to use the property for GST taxable supply purposes.
+Sales consisting wholly or partly of land must be zero rated by the vendor where both the vendor and the purchaser are registered for GST at the time of settlement and the purchaser intends to use the property for GST taxable supply purposes.

 ‘Land’ is defined broadly and includes a transfer of a freehold interest and, in most circumstances, the assignment of a lease but not periodic lease payments.